 Finally, while you’re on your quest for a second passport, it is important to note that the opportunities for citizenship by investment are constantly changing.

-Several years ago, I became a citizen of the Comoros Islands via investment, but once a new government took over, they shut the program down.
-I can still use my passport – I am and will continue to be a Comorian citizen – but the program is no longer available to new applicants.
+Several years ago, Andrew became a citizen of the Comoros Islands via investment, but once a new government took over, they shut the program down.
+Andrew can still use his passport – he does and will continue to be a Comorian citizen – but the program is no longer available to new applicants.

 Citizenship by investment programs are fickle; they come and go.

 That is one of the great lessons of the offshore world: when you see a golden opportunity, take it.
 You don’t know how long it will be available for the taking.

 And that will be the best citizenship by investment program – an opportunity that meets your needs and that’s actually taken.

 Working with a team that has gone through the process – for themselves and more than 1,000 high-net-worth individuals – will help you achieve the best results.